HOMEBLOGINQUIRYSEARCH

 1. Novartis' Zilretta (riluzole) is a drug for the treatment of osteoarthritis.

 In conclusion, RNA-based drugs are a promising new approach to treating disease.
 They are more specific than traditional drugs, easier to produce, and less expensive to manufacture.
 Pharmaceutical companies are investing in RNA-based drugs because of their potential to revolutionize disease treatment.
-RNA-based drugs offer a new way to treat diseases like cancer, and they are easier and less expensive to produce than traditional drugs.
+RNA-based drugs offer a new way to treat diseases like cancer, and they are more accessible and less expensive to produce than traditional drugs.

 We hope you liked this article.
 Please share it with your friends.
 Thank you for reading!